 Effective sales prospecting requires you to set yourself apart from the hundreds of other companies that are competing for your target customer’s attention.
 Think strategically about what you can deliver to them that drives value.

 Are they responsible for global marketing?
 Find an article the speaks specifically to how to scale content across a global audience.
-Find something they’ve posted about a struggle they’ve had or a question they’ve posted on a forum, and answer it with your own data or company’s documentation.
+Find something they’ve posted about a struggle your prospects had or a question they’ve posted on a forum, and answer it with your own data or company’s documentation.

 Once you can consistently SMYKM, there is still plenty of room to improve.
 Continue to stand out from the crowd of basic SDRs by creating systems and processes for scaling your now ultra-effective outreach.